lggrant/lggrant.github.io/README.md

 - Awards: Sharpe Scholar, Charles Center Grant Recipient (2021)

 ### Projects

+**Tracking Happiness: World Happiness Report 2024** *January - February 2025*
+- Constructed several visualizations using data from the World Happiness Report 2024 to examine happiness scores across countries and continents
+- Built an effective Tableau dashboard using thse visualizations

 **Don't Skip Satisfaction: Leveraging User Skip Data to Enhance Spotify's Personalization**
 *October - December 2024*
 - Created a machine learning model to predict how likely an individual Spotify user is to skip a song based on genre, time of day, and other variables